dtwrub/git-novice/_episodes/02-setup.md

 > Note that `vim` is the default editor for many programs.
 If you haven't used `vim` before and wish to exit a session, type `Esc` then `:q!` and `Enter`.
 {: .callout}

-The four commands we just ran above only need to be run once: the flag `--global` tells Git to use the settings for every project, in your user account, on this computer.
+The six commands we just ran above only need to be run once: the flag `--global` tells Git to use the settings for every project, in your user account, on this computer.

 You can check your settings at any time: